 - the service is the most appropriate and available supply or level of service for the insured in question, considering potential benefits and harms to the individual;

 - is known to be effective, based on scientific evidence, professional standards, and expert opinion, in improving health outcomes; and/or

 - for services and interventions not in widespread use, is based on scientific evidence.

 Medicare: The Federal Health Insurance for the Aged and Disabled Act, Title XVIII of the United States Social Security Act.

 Member: A subscriber or dependent enrolled in Denver Health Medical Plan.

 N(back to top)

-Network Provider: A health care provider who is contracted to be a provider in the Elevate network.
+Network Provider: A health care provider who is contracted to be a provider in your specific plan network.